 Generation and optimization remain fundamentally different tasks.
 The former is a data-driven process aimed at approximating probability distributions, while the latter involves finding a unique optimal solution determined by objective functions and constraints.
 Although recent works have attempted to bridge this gap by defining high-quality solution distributions and converting solution quality into likelihood for sampling purposes \cite{sun2023difusco,liang2024gdsg}, the relationship between optimization problem types and the corresponding generative distribution types remains unclear.

-For example, it is not yet well understood whether common optimization problem classes (e.g., convex optimization, mixed-integer programming, combinatorial optimization) exhibit inherent compatibility with typical generative distributions (e.g., Gaussian, Poisson, or multi-modal distributions).
+For example, it is not yet well understood whether common optimization problem classes (e.g., convex optimization, mixed-integer programming, combinatorial optimization) are inherently compatible with typical generative distributions (e.g., Gaussian, Poisson, or multimodal distributions).
 Clarifying these relationships would help define the expected target distribution when applying GenAI to network optimization problems, thereby enabling better estimates of learning difficulty and theoretical performance limits.
 This is especially crucial when dealing with long-tailed distributions, which are notoriously challenging for GenAI models.
 A deeper theoretical understanding in this direction can improve both the design and deployment of GenAI-based solvers under various problem regimes.